-A. The accuracy and distance of at-home laser guns varies among models.
+A. The accuracy and distance of at-home laser guns varies.
 Advanced laser guns may be able to record a hit across 100 feet or more.
 Cheap laser guns may only work accurately over 30 or 40 feet.

 If you’re playing in nighttime conditions, you should enjoy more distance and accuracy than in daylight conditions.

 A. Laser tag guns use low-power lasers that do not harm people.
 Many laser guns made for at-home play use infrared lasers; the technology is similar to that of a TV remote control.

 A. If injuries occur during laser tag, it’s usually because players trip while running.
 If you’re setting up a laser tag game at home, make sure the playing field has boundaries.
 Remove stray objects that could pose tripping hazards.
 And understand that children will naturally want to run when playing this game.
 As such, playing inside the house can be dangerous.

 A. The features of most at-home laser guns are pretty simple.
 However, you will notice that some guns offer tactile feedback, such as vibrations, along with lights and sounds.
 Kids love the lights and sounds that accompany these guns.

 Learn about the products you’re wondering if you should buy and get advice on using your latest purchases.